vapoursynth/vapoursynth/doc/output.rst

 means different amounts of time to a video and an audio track and applying the same numbers to both would silently misalign them.
 Trimming in the script itself has no such restriction.

+``--timecodes`` and ``--json`` describe a single video track, so they require exactly one video track among the muxed outputs; audio tracks alongside it are fine.
+The timecodes are taken from the same timestamps written into the container, so the file describes the mkv exactly.

+``--filter-time`` and ``--filter-time-graph`` report times by walking the graph from one node, so they follow the same single track rule as ``--start`` and ``--end``.

 Seeking
 -------